 Welcome to the Bridge Academy Trust wellbeing page.
-All of us have found ourselves in uncharted territory and the need to adapt our lifestyles recently, what with social distancing, self-isolation, getting used to working from home and the bombardment of information and misinformation that we face daily.
+All of us have found ourselves in uncharted territory and the need to adapt our lifestyles; social distancing, self-isolation, working from home and now returning to work and getting used to crowds again.

 In light of this we have gathered, what we hope, are some useful tips and practical links to help you and your families.

 We hope you find this site helpful and we would be delighted if you would share with others.

 Spend a few minutes before bedtime to prepare for the next day.
 If you’re working from home, you’ll probably be doing this already.
 If not, it will give structure to your days.

 Preparing a daily routine – and maintaining it – will give a sense of control over your life, don’t underestimate the importance of being in control of some aspects of your life.